Proteusiq/Pragmatic-Python/chapters/title.md

 Mediocre code is not GPT-3.5’s vibe-salad disaster—it is just code I can not stand.
 Yeah, I said it.
 My case for pragmatism is here to make you hate it too.
 It is okay to disagree.
 In fact, I expect you to disagree in some cases.
 It means you are Pragmatic after all.

+This book is meant to drag mediocre code into the light.
+Showing you a path from mediocracy to pragmatism in `Terrible`, `Better` and `Pragmatic`, learnt from many hours spent in experimenting, studying, debugging, and making dozens of mistakes.

+`Example I:`
+OOP to functional to nothing.

  `````{tab-set}
 ````{tab-item} Terrible